DONATE a car and FAMILIES ACCESS food

-Food desert is the term used to describe any area where residents are unable to conveniently access healthy food options like fruits and vegetables.
+A food desert is a term used to describe any area where residents are unable to conveniently access healthy food options like fruits and vegetables.
 The Economic Research Service of the U.S. Department of Agriculture states about 2.3 million people live more than a mile away from a grocery store or supermarket and do not own a vehicle.

 Food deserts are often found in low-income areas or where families of color primarily live.
 Many low-income families in the Maryland, Virginia, and Washington D.C. areas live in locations that could be described as food deserts.
 In the winter months, when traveling by foot becomes unbearable, families with a vehicle benefit from increased access to groceries and community resources.
 Donating a car can change a family’s life by providing a working car to drive to and from the nearest grocery store for fresh fruits and vegetables.